kiwidamien/StackedTurtles/content/my_first_package/making_a_package.md

 * In `__init__.py`, imported the files we want access to
 * In `__init__.py`, added some metadata (namely the `__author__` and `__version__`)

-In the next article in this series, we look at writing good docstrings on our functions.
+In the next article in this series, we look at writing good docstrings for our functions.